go-gorm/gorm.io/pages/gen/database_to_structs.md

 // Generate struct `User` based on table `users` and generating options g.GenerateModel("users", gen.FieldIgnore("address"), gen.FieldType("id", "int64")),

+// Generate struct `Customer` based on table `customer` and generating options
+// customer table may have a tags column, it can be JSON type, gorm/gen tool can generate for your JSON data type g.GenerateModel("customer", gen.FieldType("tags", "datatypes.JSON")),

   )
 g.ApplyBasic(
 // Generate structs from all tables of current database